jeremygustafson/WarpCore/README.md

 # ST:TNG Warp Core with RGB LEDs, Web GUI, Sound Effects, and Bluetooth

-Source and instructions for [ElmoC's ST:TNG Warp Core](https://www.thingiverse.com/thing:1656741), with RGB LEDs, web-based control, sound effects, and bluetooth, as devised by [Boogle's make](https://www.thingiverse.com/make:589779).
+Source and instructions for [ElmoC's ST:TNG Warp Core](https://www.thingiverse.com/thing:1656741), with RGB LEDs, web-based control, sound effects, and bluetooth, as devised by [Boogle's (aka Dan Clarke) Make](https://www.thingiverse.com/make:589779).

 Code and Printed Circuit Board (PCB) design by [Dan Clarke](https://github.com/danclarke).
 Instructions (and a sightly revised PCB) by [Jeremy Gustafson](https://github.com/jeremygustafson).

 ## Credit where credit is due
 ElmoC designed the Warp Core Thing based on the [Warp Core Table Lamp created by ThePlanetMike](https://www.thingiverse.com/thing:327114).

 Boogle a.k.a.
-Dan Clarke posted a [make](https://www.thingiverse.com/make:589779) that expanded on ElmoC's design with RGB LEDs and a web-based GUI, as well as sound effects and the ability to connect to a Bluetooth speaker.
+Dan Clarke posted a [Make](https://www.thingiverse.com/make:589779) that expanded on ElmoC's design with RGB LEDs and a web-based GUI, as well as sound effects and the ability to connect to a Bluetooth speaker.
 However, in his comments he noted could only offer the raw source code and PCB files, without any documentation.
 When I asked, Dan graciously shared his source and PCB with me, and he went far above and beyond in answering innumerable questions I sent his way while working on this project.
 So, to be clear: the whole electronics design and code belongs to Dan, I'm just the one documenting the process so others can also build their own RGB Warp Core.

 And finally, I owe a lot of thanks to my Dad, who went to school for electrical engineering and has all the right tools and various "stuff", and who let me take over his soldering workstation for almost a week.